EntySec/HatAsm/README.md

 ### Assembler functions

-* `assemble(arch, source, mode=None)` - Generate byte code for specified target from specified source.
+* `assemble(arch, code, mode=None)` - Generate byte code for specified target from specified assembly code.
-* `assemble_to(arch, source, mode=None, filename='a.bin')` - Generate byte code for specified target from specified source and save it in to the specified file.
+* `assemble_to(arch, code, mode=None, filename='a.bin')` - Generate byte code for specified target from specified assembly code and save it in to the specified file.
+* `assemble_from(arch, filename, mode=None)` - Generate byte code for specified target from specified file.
 * `assembler_cli(arch, mode=None)` - Assembler CLI.

 ### Disassembler functions

-* `disassemble(arch, source, mode=None)` - Generate assembly code for specified target from specified source.
+* `disassemble(arch, code, mode=None)` - Generate assembly code for specified target from specified byte code.
-* `disassemble_to(arch, source, mode=None, filename='a.bin')` - Generate assembly code for specified target from specified source and save it in to the specified file.
+* `disassemble_to(arch, code, mode=None, filename='a.asm')` - Generate assembly code for specified target from specified byte code and save it in to the specified file.
+* `disassemble_from(arch, filename, mode=None)` - Generate assembly code for specified target from specified file.
 * `disassembler_cli(arch, mode=None)` - Disassembler CLI.

 ### Misc functions